The Board of Directors of Brooktrails Township Community Services District

 D. MINUTES OF PREVIOUS MEETINGS

-Director Eads moved to approve the minutes of October 26, 1999 as modified, seconded by Director Whitney.
-Motion was passed unanimously.
+Director Orth moved to approve the minutes, as amended, seconded by Director Monteleone.
+The motion was passed by unanimous vote.

 E. SPECIAL PRESENTATION